A recent reader's comment on The Dancing Boy

 Drawn deeper and deeper into the search for the missing boy and efforts to identify the source of the smuggling, Mikkelson battles his own personal demons and his fear of commitment to develop a plan to trap the smuggler--a trap that, except for the smuggled boy himself, nearly fails.

-My new novella, Bareback Rider is now available at Amazon.com...
-Check it out!
-Also: My children's fairytale The Diamond Tree, a story parents will love to read to kids, has been reformatted and price adjusted.
+My children's fairytale The Diamond Tree, a story parents will love to read to kids, has been reformatted and price adjusted.
+NOW available on Kindle.

 Michael Matson is alive and living in Mexico.